UK Carbon Offset Providers and Schemes

 Based: Harpenden, Hertfordshire

-Price per tonne of carbon offset: typically £6.50, can vary based on location in the UK.
+Price per tonne of carbon offset: typically £10, can vary based on the nature of the scheme and the location in the UK.

 2. Forest Carbon